Arkay-1248/Do-Not-Go-Gentle/AEChangelog.md

 # Changelog

-## 2.0.2
+## 2.1

-**Should be Save Compatible**
+**Not Save Safe - Changelog Subject to change.**

 **Info**:

+- Major rework of landscape textures to achieve better consistency.
+Thanks to Chef for the assistance.
+- Removed Grass Lods due to errors with distance fade transition. - Performance might be better due to this removal.
+- Tweaked Flora set-up to provide more consistency with the new landscapes.
-- Fixed issue with Lantern meshes
+- Fixed issue with Dawnstar Shoreline. - Thanks to Slim for making the mod.
-- Fixed many issues with Candle meshes
+- Fixed issue with Ice Mesh transparency.
-- Fixed issue with Lux Meshes not corresponding to correct textures
+- Fixed mesh issue with Candles, Lanterns and other light emitters.

+`coming soon`

 ## 2.0.1